 A spicy and relatively short ferment, kimchi offers an unlimited canvas on which to paint different flavors.
 Use any crunchy fresh vegetable.
-Or tweak the paste by varying the amount of ginger, garlic, fish sauce, and red peppers (or by adding any other ingredients!) to customize the taste exactly to your liking.
-What’s not to love?
+Or tweak the paste by varying the amount of ginger, garlic, fish sauce, and red peppers (or by adding any other ingredients) to customize the taste exactly to your liking.

-Most traditional kimchi recipes like this use red pepper powder (available at any Asian market) to slather every morsel of the veggies.
+Most traditional kimchi recipes like this use kochukaru, a red pepper powder (available at Asian markets) to slather every morsel of the veggies.
 Check out our fresh pepper-only kimchi recipe here.

 Recipe: Traditonal Kimchi